covjson/specification/spec.md

 ```

 ### 6.2.
-Range Objects
+NdArray Objects

-A CoverageJSON object with the type `"Range"` is a range object.
+A CoverageJSON object with the type `"NdArray"` is an NdArray object.
+It represents a multi-dimensional array with named axes, encoded as a flat one-dimensional array in row-major order.

 - A range object must have a member with the name `"values"` where the value is an array of numbers and nulls, or strings and nulls, where nulls represent missing data.
 - A range object must have a member with the name `"dataType"` where the value is either `"float"`, `"integer"`, or `"string"` and must correspond to the data type of the non-null values in the `"values"` array.